mustafa-nom/SignSpace/README.md

 > 🎥 **[Demo Video](https://drive.google.com/file/d/1XPNRzenzS-k5-pO7UJ3PRrQrqJHE6at7/view?usp=sharing)**
 > 📺 **[Full Version (if Demo doesn’t load)](https://drive.google.com/file/d/1C_VZJxxrgt15Y8MPfRmrAKQ1d2wWfaRr/view?usp=sharing)**

-**Note:** In the full-length video, you’ll notice that the gesture recognition model was trained on the specific placement of my hands — around 100 samples per sign.
-Because of that, the system only recognized gestures when they closely matched the hand positions seen during training.
-As a result, even when a sign was formed correctly, it might not register unless positioned identically to the training data.
-Additionally, the current ML gesture recognizer sometimes uses confidence values from other signs when generating feedback.
-For example, it might detect a sign as “A” and suggest “Try making C,” even when the sign was actually “C.” We plan to refine this by aligning the text-based feedback with the same level of specificity & accuracy as the rule-based mock data system (shown in the third image for reference), ensuring truly actionable, real-time corrections.
+**Note:** In the full-length video, you’ll notice that the gesture recognition model was trained on specific hand placements (around 100 samples per sign).
+Because of that, the system only recognized gestures when they closely matched the positions seen during training.
+Additionally, the current ML recognizer occasionally references confidence values from other signs when generating feedback -- e.g., it might detect “A” and suggest “Try making C.” Future updates will align the ML feedback system with the same specificity and accuracy as the rule-based mock data version (shown below).

-### 🖐️ Vision Pro Demo Screenshots
+### 📸 Vision Pro In-Action

 Below are screenshots from **SignSpace** running on Apple Vision Pro, showcasing live hand tracking, sign detection, and interactive feedback.